DobriJS/feed-client/README.md

-# Getting Started with Create React App
+# Project Documentation Introduction
+This project is a social media platform where users can create posts, like and comment on posts, and view other users' profiles.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project is built using React, Redux, and Node.js and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts